alexw914/ASVspoof_CM/README.md

 This project is baesd on [speechbrain](https://speechbrain.github.io).It can help you solve ASVspoof 2021 LA and DF task.

 ## Dataset
-This project is for ASVspoof2021 LA and DF task.This project is for (LA) partition of the ASVspoof 2021[here](https://www.asvspoof.org/https://datashare.is.ed.ac.uk/handle/10283/3336).
-Training data is ASVspoof 2019 [here](https://datashare.is.ed.ac.uk/handle/10283/3336).Preprare dataset put the ASVSpoof2021 LA and DF dataset in ASVSpoof2019/LA folder as:
+This project is for ASVspoof2021 LA and DF task [here](https://www.asvspoof.org/https://datashare.is.ed.ac.uk/handle/10283/3336).
+Training data is ASVspoof 2019 [here](https://datashare.is.ed.ac.uk/handle/10283/3336).
+Preprare dataset and put the ASVSpoof2021 LA and DF dataset in ASVSpoof2019/LA folder as:

         ├── LA
         │   ├── ASVspoof2019_LA_asv_protocols